hannutt/demo/README.md

 My first Java/JavaFX application.
-The main idea of ​​this application is to collect hardware and software information about the device where the program is running and manage the running processes.
+The main idea of ​​this application is to collect hardware and software information the device where the program is running and manage the running processes.
+You can also run cmd commands with this app and manage files

 MAIN FEATURES: